Enum0x539/Qvoid-Token-Grabber/README.md

  If u have any interesting ideas you are more than welcome to contact me on my Instagram: "yenon.aharon".

  This project was created for educational purposes only, so please do not use it to harm and damage!

+ ## LEGAL DISCLAIMER

+The author does not hold any responsibility for the bad use of this tool, remember that attacking targets without prior consent is illegal and punished by law.